Eighth Sunday after Pentecost – July 25, 2020 (Rev. Stan Temme)

 Ninth Sunday after Pentecost – August 2, 2020 (Rev. Stan Temme)

 Tenth Sunday after Pentecost – August 9, 2020 (Rev. Stan Temme)

 Twelfth Sunday after Pentecost – August 23, 2020 (Rev. Stan Temme)

 Grace, mercy, and peace to you from God our Father and from our Lord and Savior Jesus Christ.
-Our text is from the Old Testament reading.
-Moses said, “Would that all the Lord’s people were prophets, that the Lord would put his Spirit on them!”
+Our text is from the Epistle reading.
+So we, though many, are one body in Christ.
 Here ends our text.

 The peace of God which passes all understanding keep your hearts and minds in Christ Jesus.
 Amen.